 Audit Committee Overview

-The committee is comprised of five independent directors: Thomas C. Freyman, Roy V. Armes, Denise Gray, John Stroup and Jane L. Warner.
+The committee is comprised of four independent directors: Thomas C. Freyman, Roy V. Armes, Denise Gray and John Stroup.
 All members meet the independence standards for audit committee membership under the NYSE listing standards and applicable SEC rules.
 Mr. Freyman serves as Chairman.

 2. Financial Expertise

 The Board of Directors has determined that the chairman of the committee, Messrs.
-Freyman, Armes and Stroup qualify as "audit committee financial experts," as defined in the SEC rules, and Mses.
-Gray and Warner satisfy the NYSE's financial literacy requirements.
+Freyman, Armes and Stroup qualify as "audit committee financial experts," as defined in the SEC rules, and Ms. Gray satisfies the NYSE's financial literacy requirements.

 The committee has the responsibility, among other things, to: (1) select and approve the compensation of the Company's independent public accountants; (2) review and approve the scope of the independent public accountants' audit activity and all non-audit services; (3) review with management and such independent public accountants the adequacy of the Company's basic accounting system and the effectiveness of the Company's internal audit plan and activities; (4) review with management and the independent public accountants the Company's certified financial statements and exercise general oversight over the financial reporting process; (5) review with the Company litigation and other legal matters that may affect the Company's financial condition and monitor compliance with business ethics and other policies; (6) review the independence, qualifications and performance of the Company's independent auditors; (7) provide an avenue of communication among the independent auditors, management, the internal auditors and the Board of Directors; and (8) prepare the audit-related report required by the Securities and Exchange Commission to be included in the Company's annual proxy statement.